ldv-klever/klever/docs/tutorial.rst

 Starting Verification
 ---------------------

-As an example we consider checking usage of clocks in device drivers.
+As an example we consider checking usage of clocks in USB drivers.
 To start up verification you need to do as follows:

 #.
 Start the creation of a new *job* (:numref:`tutorial_starting_creation_new_job`).